 Residents in Saskatchewan have a variety of provincial and federal financial assistance programs to help fund funeral arrangements.
 These are listed below.

-While we don't currently service Saskatchewan, cremation arrangements with Eirene can be made online or by phone once we are licensed.
-Arrangements can be made via our website or by calling our team and engaging the help of our licensed funeral director.
+Arrangements can be made via our website or by calling Eirene and engaging the help of our licensed funeral director.
+For information about our service areas please visit our locations page.

 Information about the process can also be found on our site or by calling 1-888-712-5337.
 Our team is available 24/7.
 If you choose, you can also leave your contact information, and a staff member will return your call.